Lewis Library Description for Grant Writers - Fall 2021

-Lewis Library has been the home of the Regional Medical Library (RML) for the South Central Region of the National Network of Libraries of Medicine (NNLM SCR) since May 2016.
+Lewis Library has been home to a Regional Medical Library (RML) of the Network of the National Library of Medicine (NNLM SCR) since May 2016.
+The RML originally served the South Central Region of the Network and as of May 2021, is serving as the coordinating body for Region 3.
 The library’s service as the RML is based on a National Institutes of Health award, Cooperative Agreement 1UG4LM012345-01.
-As a unit of the National Library of Medicine, the NNLM SCR aims to advance the progress of medicine and improve public health through increased access to health information within the states of Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.
+As a unit of the National Library of Medicine, the Region 3 office aims to advance the progress of medicine and improve public health through increased access to health information within the states of Arkansas, Kansas, Louisiana, Missouri, Nebraska, Oklahoma, and Texas.
 The RML extends the services and programs of the NNLM and the National Library of Medicine by partnering with health information agencies and organizations, public health entities, community based organizations, libraries, and the general public to offer outreach, funding opportunities, and educational programming throughout the region.

 In addition to its traditional services to the UNTHSC community and its role as host to a regional office of the National Library of Medicine, the library administers a handful of other important programs.
 Since 2017, Lewis Library has managed the John S. Marietta Memorial Medical Library for the JPS Health Network, the public hospital and clinic system based in Fort Worth and the surrounding county.
 In cooperation with JPS Administration, Lewis Library provides professional clinical librarian support throughout the main hospital facility along with electronic access to a robust collection of clinical care information resources.
 Beginning in 2018, Lewis Library assumed responsibility for maintaining UNTHSC’s records program to preserve and protect information that is vital to the essential functions of the organization.
 In compliance with the Texas State records management program, the UNTHSC records program ensures that state government information is retained and accessible to the people of Texas.